Mirko Castillo

-Mirko Castillo (born August 30, 1962 in Lima, Peru) was a Peruvian soccer forward who spent his entire professional career in the United States.
+Mirko Castillo (born August 30, 1962) is a Peruvian footballer who played as a forward, spending his entire professional career in the United States.
 He played two seasons in the American Soccer League, tying Ricardo Alonso as the 1990 league leading scorer.
 He then played two seasons in the American Professional Soccer League and over a dozen years playing in five indoor leagues.

 Outdoor

 Although Castillo began playing soccer in Peru, including time on the Alianza Lima youth teams, he moved to the United States in 1988 to sign with the Fort Lauderdale Strikers of the American Soccer League.
 In 1989, he moved to the Miami Sharks where he tied Ricardo Alonso as the league's leading scorer with ten goals.
 However, he finished second to Alonso in the points standings.
 In 1990, the ASL merged with the Western Soccer League to form the American Professional Soccer League.
 That summer, Castillo played for both the Tampa Bay Rowdies and the Washington Diplomats in the APSL.
 In the summer of 1991, he returned to the Fort Lauderdale Strikers, but played only two games with the team.